-It seems like a majority of hair loss sufferers have itchy scalps, especially in the balding inflamed regions of their heads.
-Moreover, this itching is often accompanied by significant dandruff episodes.
+The tingling scalp and embarrassing white flakes on dark clothing cause a lot of stress in people suffering from this problem.
 For some, the dandruff comes and goes, while for others, it represents a daily problem that can be genetic in nature.
 Dry indoor heating during winters and washing your hair too often can both further exacerbate the flaking and dead skin cells.
 Note that dandruff is one particular manifestation of a condition called seborrheic dermatitis.

 A number of scientifically sound approaches are being used nowadays to target and control scalp flaking.
 Most of the below selected medicated products have their own unique key ingredients with their own mechanisms of action to give you a smooth flake-free scalp.
 I try to alternate between several different dandruff shampoos every month.
 My reasons for doing this are so as to:

 - Not get side effects from the overuse of any one product with its key anti-dandruff ingredient(s).

 - Avoid having my scalp becoming immune to the effects of certain ingredients due to overuse.